 The bill amends existing laws regarding the reimbursement and management of funds for student transportation vehicles in Washington State.
-It establishes a reimbursement schedule for school districts to cover the costs of student transportation vehicles purchased after September 1, 1982, and mandates that these reimbursements be placed in a separate transportation vehicle fund for each district.
-Additionally, the bill introduces a provision allowing school districts to petition the superintendent of public instruction to transfer depreciation payments and earned interest from fully depreciated vehicles to another fund for alternative use if they choose to reduce their fleet due to changing student populations or transportation needs.
+It establishes a new provision allowing school districts to petition the superintendent of public instruction for permission to transfer depreciation payments and earned interest from fully depreciated vehicles to another fund for alternative use, particularly if the district is reducing its fleet due to changing student populations or transportation needs.
+The superintendent must approve the petition if the reduction is deemed appropriate based on forecasted declines in student enrollment or other relevant factors.

 Statutes affected: Original bill: 28A.160.200, 28A.160.130